-U.S. braces for 'hardest, saddest' week as virus deaths surpass 9,000
+U.S. braces for 'hardest, saddest' week as coronavirus deaths surpass 9,300

 Louisiana has become a hot spot for the virus, on Saturday reporting a jump in deaths to 409 and more than 12,000 cases.

 Governor John Bel Edwards told CNN on Sunday that the state could run out of ventilators by Thursday.
+Michigan Governor Gretchen Whitmer said on Fox News Sunday that a number of hospitals there were already at capacity and the state needed more ventilators, tests and personal protective equipment.
+She said the pandemic is “growing exponentially” in Michigan.

 White House medical experts have forecast that between 100,000 to 240,000 Americans could be killed in the pandemic, even if sweeping orders to stay home are followed.